 Is your business a pass-through structure (sole-proprietor, LLC, partnership)?

 If so, submit both contributions to the IRS on your personal tax return.
-For these businesses, your income is calculated using Schedule C. Report the employer contribution to the Solo 401k on Schedule C, line 19.
-The direct connection from Schedule C to your personal income is on Schedule 1, line 3.
+For these businesses, your income is calculated using Schedule C. Report the employer and employee contribution to the Solo 401k on Schedule 1, line 15 of the IRS tax form 1040.

 Important Distinction for Claiming Contributions